dmachard/game-6000-dice-ai/README.md

-# 🎲 6000 Dice Game (Rust)
+# 🎲 6000 Dice Game

-A simple CLI dice game where a human competes against an AI to reach 6000 points.
+A simple CLI dice game where a human competes against AI to reach 6000 points.

 ## ✨ Features

 - Roll 6 dice and collect points based on combinations
-- Human vs AI
+- Human vs tho AIs
-- The AI decision-making is powered by **OpenAI's GPT-4** via API
+- The first AI decision-making is powered by **OpenAI's GPT-4** via API
+- The second AI decision-making is powered by **Anthropic Claude 4** via API

 ## 🧠 Rules Summary